Blood meal

 Blood meal is a dry, inert powder made from blood, used as a high-nitrogen organic fertilizer and a high protein animal feed.
-N = 13.25%, P = 1.0%, K = 0.6%.
+By weight, it is generally 12% nitrogen with trace amounts (≤1%) of phosphorus and potassium.
 It is one of the highest non-synthetic sources of nitrogen.
 It usually comes from cattle or hogs as a slaughterhouse by-product.

 Uses

 Dietary supplement

 Blood meal can be used as a livestock dietary supplement and is mainly added to supply dietary lysine for cattle, fish and poultry.
 Prior to use, it is sometimes mixed with molasses.

 Organic fertilizers

 Blood meal, bone meal, and other animal by-products are permitted in certified organic production as soil amendments, though they cannot be fed to organic livestock.
 Blood meal is different from bone meal in that blood meal contains a higher amount of nitrogen, while bone meal contains phosphorus.
 Alternatives to Blood Meal include feather meal and alfalfa meal.
 Blood meal is sometimes used as a composting activator.